 Some 834 miles from Chicago, lies the town of Brick, New Jersey.
 It is hard to find on the map, but this ocean town lies sleepily on the coast.
 Hit hard from Hurricane Sandy nearly six months ago, Brick is just starting to piece together the fallen bricks of houses and bring the people home again.
-Read about our latest mission
+Read more about the Brick, New Jersey mission

 “Buckets of Hope” for Victims of Sandy